lance-gg/lance/docs/overview_architecture.md

     * check inbound messages / syncs

-    * capture user inputs that have occurred since previous step
+    * capture user inputs that have occurred since previous step.
+Inputs are sent to the server by calling the method `ClientEngine::sendInput()`.

     * transmit user inputs to server